 Started in 2007 and acquired by Squire in May 2018, Weebly is a website and e-commerce service currently powering millions of businesses on more than 50 million sites globally.

 In addition to starting a blog, you can use it to set up an online shop and sell products/services or portfolios.
-Weebly offers a WYSIWYG (What You See is What You Get) feature that allows you to customize your page using drag and drop options.
+Weebly offers a WYSIWYG (What You See is What You Get) feature that allows you to customize your page using drag-and-drop options.

 This feature lets you add buttons by dragging and dropping them to your page and then customizing them.
 And the same goes for slideshows, videos, photo galleries, or any other multimedia element.

-With a free plan, you get:
+With a free plan, you get the following:

 - Branded Weebly subdomain (like www.edifid.weebly.com)